kaliloua7/AAUW/README.md

 # AAUW
-kitchen tour and donations website for client
+kitchen tour and donations website for AAUW

+stack:
+Flask, Jinja and WIX vps

+no db, static file render